fairlearn/fairlearn/docs/about/index.rst

 Python package to accompany the research paper,
 `A Reductions Approach to Fair Classification <http://proceedings.mlr.press/v80/agarwal18a/agarwal18a.pdf>`_.
-The package provided a reduction algorithm for mitigating unfairness in binary classification models&mdash;a setting that was commonly studied in the machine learning community.
-The paper and the Python package were well received, so Miro Dudik and Hanna Wallach wanted to translate the research into an industry context.
+The package provided a reduction algorithm for mitigating unfairness in binary classification models&mdash; a setting that was commonly studied in the machine learning community.
+The paper and the Python package were well received, so Miro Dudik and Hanna Wallach sought to translate the research into an industry context.
 However, they discovered that practitioners typically need to address more fundamental fairness issues before they can use specific algorithms, and that mitigating unfairness in binary classification models is a relatively rare use case.
 They also discovered that fairness assessment is a common need, along with access to domain-specific guides to fairness metrics and unfairness mitigation algorithms.
 Additionally, many use cases take the form of regression or ranking, rather than classification.
 As a result of these insights, fairness assessment and use-case notebooks became key components of Fairlearn.
 Fairlearn also focuses on machine learning tasks beyond binary classification.

 The project was greatly expanded in the second half of 2019 thanks to the involvement of many contributors from Azure ML and Microsoft Research.